How to Handle Bipolar Disorder and Work

 Document doctor visits and prognoses, and once you have your documentation, talk to someone in human resources.
 Although you may want to talk to your supervisor, it is best to seek out someone in HR so all official policies are followed.

 In addition, your HR representative is bound by confidentiality requirements.
-Telling your supervisor or co-workers can seem like a good idea, but in the end can make your illness part of the gossip mill.
+Telling your supervisor or co-workers can seem like a good idea, but in the end, it can make your illness part of the gossip mill.

 Are you there to request time off for treatment?
 Be sure you have met with those on your treatment team and are clear about how much time you will need off from work.